HUNT Price Reaches $0.40 on Major Exchanges (HUNT)

-HUNT (HUNT) traded 0.8% higher against the US dollar during the 1-day period ending at 11:00 AM E.T. on December 25th.
-One HUNT token can now be bought for about $0.40 or 0.00000914 BTC on major exchanges.
-During the last seven days, HUNT has traded up 6.9% against the US dollar.
-HUNT has a total market capitalization of $79.45 million and $2.53 million worth of HUNT was traded on exchanges in the last day.
+HUNT (HUNT) traded 0.5% higher against the dollar during the one day period ending at 7:00 AM ET on December 29th.
+One HUNT token can now be purchased for $0.40 or 0.00000931 BTC on major cryptocurrency exchanges.
+During the last seven days, HUNT has traded up 1.3% against the dollar.
+HUNT has a total market cap of $79.33 million and $6.01 million worth of HUNT was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.